pattonsgirl/CEG2410/LectureNotes/Week01-PCBuild.md

 ### Who should have what access (think files & software)
 - Read site content - software running site needs to be able to read pages
 - Write / edit site content - devs should have access
-- Update & add software packages - admins with sudo (super user) priviledges
+- Update & add software packages - admins with sudo (super user) privileges

 ### From where should the system be accessible (and by who?)
 - Anyone should be able to enter URL in browser and access